 In terms of length, a short speech may seem a little rude and a long speech can cause guests to fall asleep.
 If you aren't sure, a few minutes is generally a proper amount of time although more formal parties generally require a longer speech.

-Toasts on the other hand can be very short and sweet but if you are a good speaker and have something clever to stay there isn't any reason not to turn your toast into a mini-speech.
+Toasts on the other hand can be very short and sweet but if you're a good speaker and have something clever to stay there isn't any reason not to turn your toast into a mini-speech.

-What are the main points you are trying to get across?
+Then think about the main points you're trying to get across...

 Is it simply an offering of engagement congratulations?
 Is it about how they are meant for one another?
 Is it about their love and companionship?
 Perhaps you want to focus on their team work and how they overcame major struggles together.

 be, direct the information you gathered to help you with getting your point

 across.
 Remember this is an engagement party speech and not a valedictorian

 address, make it personal!